AriFordsham/GHCWiki/commentary/compiler/generated-code.md

 There are three cases the generic apply functions have to deal
 with:

-1. The function's arity (recorder in the function closure's info table) exactly matches the number of arguments available on the stack
+1. The function's arity (recorded in the function closure's info table) exactly matches the number of arguments available on the stack